The Latino Leadership Opportunity Program (LLOP)

 Typically, LLOP students participate in two field research experiences where they are able to travel to different Latino communities and compare them to the Latino communities in this region.

-Submit your electronic package via email to Fabián Torres-Ardila.
-The next applicants will be considered for the seminar beginning in Fall 2023 Applications due April 28, 2023 by 11:59pm.
+Complete the LLOP Spring 2024 application and submit your electronic package via email to Dr. Phillip Granberry.
+The next applicants will be considered for the seminar beginning in Spring 2024.
+Applications due January 5, 2024 by 11:59pm.

 Part of the 2019 program was possible through the support of Tariana V. Little, who donated to the LLOP after receiving the McKinsey APD Diversity Impact Award.
 She is an LLOP alumna (2011) and co-founder and CEO of EmVision Productions, a mission-driven media agency in Boston.
 Tariana holds a Doctor of Public Health degree (2020) from the Harvard T.H.
 Chan School of Public Health, where she teaches about innovation and entrepreneurship.
 “LLOP holds a special place in my heart; it represents a community of Latinx leaders, scholars, and students that inspired to keep growing and keep going.
 I am supporting LLOP because our contributions as alumni and allies pave a legacy of philanthropy and position our students to promote our communities' development and influence.”